yourpaldiggy/techdegree-project-1/README.md

 # Techdegree Project 1

-    To use my project, see: <a href="https://yourpaldiggy.github.io/techdegree-project-1/">Random Quote Generator</a>

  This is a random quote generator, that automatically shuffles through a list of quotes.
  Randomly selected from games, movies, and music.